secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/open-source-program/_index.md

 We typically allocate this budget for local and regional community-driven events that GitLab's corporate events and field marketing teams have not already agreed to sponsor and staff.
 We prefer to sponsor events at which multiple open source projects and communities are present.

-The open source program team tracks event partication in the [Open Source Marketing project on GitLab](https://gitlab.com/gitlab-com/marketing/developer-relations/open-source-program/open-source-marketing).
+The open source program team tracks event participation in the [Open Source Marketing project on GitLab](https://gitlab.com/gitlab-com/marketing/developer-relations/open-source-program/open-source-marketing).
 To suggest an open source event sponsorship, open an issue in this project and use the `event` issue template to file your request.

 Event organizers and consortium leads working with GitLab will find GitLab's brand-related assets (such as logo files, press release boilerplate, and trademark information) in [GitLab's press kit](https://about.gitlab.com/press/press-kit/).